PsychoModels/psychomodels/README.md

 The project is hosted at Digital Ocean on App Platform and a managed Postgres database.
 The project is automatically deployed to production on every push to the `main` branch and to staging on `develop` branch if the tests succeed on the CI/CD pipeline.
-The Digital Ocean App Platform config is stored at `./do/**`.
-Make sure to sync the config if you make changes through the Digital Ocean interface.
+The Digital Ocean App Platform config is stored in a separate repository.

 ## Database schema